nezirmacek/Soundwise-source-react/TESTING.md

 SET_TEST_FEED=reset NODE_ENV=dev       node iTunesUrls-local-sql.js
 ```

-- this should bring rows to original (not claimed) state
+\- this should bring rows to original (not claimed) state (for this particular feed)

 #### Tables expected to be changed: